ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/nme-the-walking-dead-t-shirt.markdown

   \ special for you!
 A totally  must for your wardrobe!
 The Walking Dead Revolver\
   \ Men's T-shirt is finally here!</p> \r\n<p>We know a good signature weapon is more\
   \ than a practical tool for a hero… that is why the brand new The Walking Dead T-shirt\
-  \ features Rick’s symbol of leadership, the Revolver!
+  \ features Rick’s symbol of leadership, The Revolver!
 Printed in red and white tones\
   \ will make you stand out!
 Think no more and be the biggest fan of the American\
   \ show that everybody is talking about, The Walking Dead!</p>\r\n<p>Get it now!</p>"
 banner-img: "https://assets.expresslyapp.com/asset-2fa14a84-a2e3-450b-ac31-940cb002ce6d.jpg"